EurovisionworldEurovisionworld

 Progress Productions CEO James O’Brien adds:

-– Creating this concert series is an extraordinary honour.
+– Creating this concert series is an extraordinary honor.
 The Eurovision Song Contest has produced some of the most unforgettable performances in music history, and we can’t wait to bring that energy to arenas across Europe in 2026.
 This tour will be a celebration of everything that makes the Eurovision Song Contest iconic.

 The tour will be promoted by Semmel Concerts, and the production company is Progress Productions.